 Radiation Assurance is a UK-wide process fully managed by the HRA on behalf of all four UK nations for studies which are taking place in NHS/HSC secondary care settings.

-The process clarifies the information regarding radiation exposures in study documentation at an early stage in the research regulatory approvals pathway.
+The process ensures that the information regarding radiation exposures in study documents are clearly set out at an early stage in the research regulatory approvals pathway.

 It also coordinates the lead Clinical Radiation Expert (CRE) and lead Medical Physics Expert (MPE) reviews in Part B section 3 of the Integrated Research Application System (IRAS) application form.

 For sponsors and applicants, Radiation Assurance can: